Australia–United States relations: Cultural relations

 Australia has absorbed a significant amount of American cultural influence, particularly in the postwar period.

 Sports

 Baseball has a minor presence in Australia, having been introduced by Americans in the 19th century and become accepted as a winter sport for cricketers.
 Cricket's 21st century growth in the United States has been powered to some extent by professional athletes from both countries playing in each other's leagues.

-When it comes to Olympic swimming, the United States and Australia are the two most successful nations so much so they dubbed it the Duel in the Pool.
+When it comes to Olympic swimming, the United States and Australia are the two most successful nations so much so it has been dubbed the Duel in the Pool.